Todd Cochran: Youth

-Early Years
+Early years

-Todd’s musical development was impacted by the cultural, political and community atmosphere of the civil rights movement.
+Cochran's musical development was impacted by the cultural, political, and community atmosphere of the civil rights movement.
 Shifting attitudes made for a mélange of possibilities and directions to pursue.
-Following his curiosities, he circulated widely.
-At 17, during the highpoint of psychedelic San Francisco, Cochran’s joining saxophonist John Handy’s band solidified his commitment to jazz.
-John Handy who’d come to fame as a member of Charles Mingus’ band also collaborated with Indian classical masters Ali Akbar Khan and Zakir Hussain.
-A jazz master and also knowledgeable about non-Western and European classical disciplines, Handy was a strict bandleader who demanded deft attention to the nuances of sound and expression.
-This had an immense effect on Todd.
+At 17, during the highpoint of psychedelic San Francisco, Cochran's joining saxophonist John Handy's band solidified his commitment to jazz.

-Soon thereafter he began his mentor relationship and enduring friendship with New Zealand jazz pianist Mike Nock – well-known for his work with wind multi-instrumentalist, composer Yusef Lateef.
-It was after filling in at the keyboards of Nock’s band The Fourth Way in a performance at Bill Graham’s Fillmore West (San Francisco) that he began to attract the attention of the serious jazz community.
-A key musical connection with renowned vibraphonist Bobby Hutcherson ensued.
-Several years of playing in Hutcherson’s quartet led to Todd’s auspicious entrée into the world of recording, with Todd composing, arranging and playing on Hutcherson’s album “Head On” for Blue Note Records.
-Todd was also a member of Hutcherson’s co-led quintet with trumpeter Woody Shaw.
+Soon thereafter he began his mentor relationship and friendship with New Zealand jazz pianist Mike Nock – known for his work with wind multi-instrumentalist, and composer Yusef Lateef.
+It was after filling in at the keyboards of Nock's band The Fourth Way in a performance at Bill Graham’s Fillmore West (San Francisco) that he began to attract the attention of the jazz community.
+A musical connection with vibraphonist Bobby Hutcherson ensued.
+Several years of playing in Hutcherson’s quartet led to Cochran's entrée into the world of recording, with Cochran composing, arranging, and playing on Hutcherson’s album Head On.
+Cochran was also a member of Hutcherson’s co-led quintet with trumpeter Woody Shaw.

-Todd’s work with Bobby Hutcherson led to meeting Duke Pearson (pianist, arranger, producer) who encouraged his interest in recording.
-From there he composed four pieces and played keyboards on the album “Iapetus” with saxophonist Hadley Caliman.
-Later came the live album “Intensity” with saxophonist John Klemmer.
+Cochran's work with Bobby Hutcherson led to meeting Duke Pearson (pianist, arranger, producer) who encouraged his interest in recording.
+From there he composed four pieces and played keyboards on the album Iapetus with saxophonist Hadley Caliman.
+Later came the live album Intensity with saxophonist John Klemmer.

-Throughout Cochran’s chrysalis period of establishing a place in the music community as a pianist and growing into his self-definition as an artist in his own right, Todd’s feelings about humanity, identity, inclusion, and advocating for the cessation of injustices throughout the world deepened.
-Taking root was the connection between the passion of the sociocultural and creative arts movement, and his personal reality.
-Aware that insightful voices often go overlooked, he aspired to do his part to bring constructive narratives into the conversation.